 In a large skillet or Dutch oven heat oil on medium heat uncovered.
 (Make sure the oil does not get overly hot because olive oil is a low temperature oil.
 Too much heat destroys the phenols in the oil.)

 - Add the potatoes and the onions in alternating layers.

-- Once the potato and onions are cooked, place a bowl with a colander on top.
-Set in the sink.
-Slowly empty the contents of the skillet onto the colander. (the bowl below will catch the oil).
+Once the potato and onions are cooked, place a bowl with a colander on top.
+Using a slotted spoon move the potatoes and onions to the colander allow them to drain.
+(The bowl below will catch the oil).

 - Allow to cool for several minutes (10-12).
 It is important that the potatoes are cool so they don't immediately cook the egg when combined.

-- Let the eggs soak into to potato egg mixture for 10 minutes.
+Let the eggs soak into to potato onion mixture for 10 minutes.